oracle-livelabs/adb/atp-twitter-api/extract-api/extract-api.md

     ![VSCode search bar](images/python-interpreter.png)

     - Select the 3.9 version of Python to run the code correctly.
+Note the path in order to correctly install the modules.

     ![Python interpreter options](images/python39.png)